-A global phenomenon often confused with the more transitory change in weather, climate change has induced significant long-term changes in the temperature, precipitation, wind patterns and other parameters that affect local climatic conditions, and has set new records globally.
-These changes have a far-reaching effect on the agriculture sector, as it happens to be one of the most climate-sensitive sectors with its productivity depending entirely on prevailing weather conditions, in addition to adverse implications on the world’s food supply.
+Climate change is a global phenomenon often confused with the more transitory change in weather.
+It has induced significant long-term changes in the temperature, precipitation, wind patterns, and other parameters that affect local climatic conditions, and has set new records globally.
+These changes have a far-reaching effect on the agriculture sector, as it happens to be one of the most climate-sensitive sectors with its productivity depending entirely on prevailing weather conditions.
+Climate change also has adverse implications on the world’s food supply.

-Intense changes in local climatic conditions have also escalated the incidence of pest infestations and diseases, while reducing the crops ability to resist them.
+Intense changes in local climatic conditions have also escalated the incidence of pest infestations and diseases while reducing the crop's ability to resist them.
 New breeds of pathogens, pests, and weeds are also increasingly on the rise.
-Seed-producing companies are thus under much pressure to develop seed variants that are pest-, disease- and climate-resilient.
+Seed-producing companies are thus under much pressure to develop seed variants that are resilient to pests, diseases, and the evolving climate.
 Additionally, global warming has also impacted the levels of atmospheric carbon-dioxide and soil nutrients, which further weaken the crop quality and output.

 Considering the various reasons that have resulted in poor harvests and steep production expenses, many markets fail to or manage to just meet the caloric demands of the ever-increasing population.
 The imbalance between supply and demand affects the availability and the price of the food produce in different parts of the world, and exerts a pressure on global food security.

-Although scientists claim that climate change can be reversed entirely if drastic measures are taken starting immediately, it is nevertheless a slow and long-drawn process that needs the unconditional cooperation of every country.
-In the meantime, agronomists and researchers are proposing various approaches to combat climate change by adopting climate-relient practices for sustainable and productive agriculture.
+Scientists claim that climate change can be reversed entirely if drastic measures are taken starting immediately.
+Nevertheless, it is a slow and long-drawn process that needs the unconditional cooperation of every country.
+In the meantime, agronomists and researchers are proposing various approaches to combat climate change by adopting climate-resilient practices for sustainable and productive agriculture.

 Although it is impossible to avert erratic weather conditions, their effects can however be managed by preparing in advance.
 Advancements in modern technology and their innovative applications in different sectors have brought about a revolution in the way farming is practiced today in many parts of the world, and the developing nations are now adopting technology-led solutions to make agriculture sustainable during trying times.

-CropIn’s SmartFarm leverages data derived from weather forecasts to alert agri-based entities about impending weather conditions that are highly likely to damage standing crop and affect yields.
+Cropin’s SmartFarm leverages weather forecast data to alert agribusinesses about impending weather conditions that are highly likely to damage standing crops and affect yields.
 The implementation of such advisory has proven effective in the Sustainable Livelihoods and Adaptation to Climate Change (SLACC) Project, an initiative of the Ministry of Rural Development (MoRD), supported by the World Bank.
-The pilot program, locally dubbed as JEEViKA, is currently being implemented in 200 villages spread across four districts of Madhya Pradesh and Bihar, in partnership with National Rural Livelihoods Project (NRLP) and supported by the State Rural Livelihood Missions (SRLM).
+The pilot program was implemented in 200 villages spread across four districts of Madhya Pradesh and Bihar, in partnership with the National Rural Livelihoods Project (NRLP) and supported by the State Rural Livelihood Missions (SRLM).

-CropIn further enables the management team to configure activity plan for climate-smart agriculture and expert-recommended package of practices for over 380 crops and 3660 crop varieties.
-Using the mobile application, field extension officers ensure that these practices are being adopted by farmers at the right time intervals, and are being adhered to exactly as recommended.
+Cropin further enables the management team to configure activity plans for climate-smart agriculture and an expert-recommended package of practices for over 380 crops and 3660 crop varieties.
+Using the mobile application, field extension officers ensure that these climate-resilient practices are being adopted by farmers at the right time intervals, and are being adhered to exactly as recommended.
 By doing so, agribusinesses can achieve optimum yields by using making judicious use of resources.